Krouwndouwn/Rubber_Ducky_Password_Stealer/README.md

 The Twin Duck firmware, custom payload, custom scripts and third party programs made it possible to achieve this.
 Thanks to the external parties mentioned on this GitHub page who are an important part of this software.

+I am not responsible for damage affected by this software to your own or other systems.
 The purpose of this software is to recover forgotten passwords, improve your own digital security and gain knowledge about a Rubber Ducky, the Twin Duck firmware, writing scripts in combination with the use of external programs etc. It is not intended to be used for malicious purposes.

 ## Requirements